 Firstly, you need to ensure that you have created as much company wide content as possible as this will be used in the templates i.e.

-These are accessed via the Content Management option on the main menu.
+These are created and managed via the Content Management option on the main menu.

 Tips and Hints:

-You have the flexibility to create as many templates as you like; conversely, you don’t want to end up with too many or they become unwieldy.
+You have the flexibility to create a number of templates; conversely, you don’t want to end up with too many or they become unwieldy.

 Here are some high level suggestions.